l90lpa/MatrixClass/README.md

 # MatrixClass
-This is a basic templated matrix class completed contain one header file.
+This is a basic templated matrix class contain one header file.

 ## Current functionality:
 - Default initialize with zero matrix.